adiracu/dotfiles/README.md

 # Automatically install packages
-#### called manually
+#### has to be called manually

-The script `bin/install_all_for_labels` will check if predefined commands exists, and if not, it will try to install it using the appropriate package manager.
+The script `bin/install_packages_for_labels` will check if predefined commands exists, and if not, it will try to install it using the appropriate package manager.
 It uses:

 	1. the package manager specified in `conf/detected_label/package_manager`
 	2. the rules specified in `conf/detected_label/packages` specified in the form:
 	                         `cmd_to_test:package_to_install_if_cmd_missing`
-	3. if the package manager does not exists, it will try to install it (only for `brew` atm)
+	3. if the package manager does not exists, it will try to install it (only for `brew` on osx atm)